 Safin dominated the first half of the first set, but his lead melted away as he started sending the ball into the net.

 "Nothing came together," he said.
 "It didn't click."

 The Russian looked set to come back in the second set, when he hit a spectacular shot.
 During a long rally, Safin dashed to the net, dived to hit a winner and rolled across the court.
 He was covered in clay, a deep orange stain blooming across the back of his electric green and blue shirt.
 The effort and execution were so impressive, Tipsarevic took the time to applaud.

 But the magic didn't last.
 Safin won that game but lost the following three.

-He looked subdued, even despondent, most of the match, and his trademark bad-boy antics looked forced.
-Safin threw down his racket several times -- but never hard -- and once kicked the ball into the stands.
-But mostly he just threw up his hands in apparent exasperation and muttered softly to himself in Russian, the AP reports.
+He looked subdued, even despondent, for most of the match, and his trademark bad-boy antics looked forced.
+Safin threw down his racket several times - but never hard - and once kicked the ball into the stands.
+But mostly he just threw up his hands in apparent exasperation and muttered softly to himself in Russian.

 His best performance at the clay-court major was the semifinals in 2002.

 When General Wesley Clark spoke about the famous list of seven Middle Eastern countries to be demolished in five consecutive years, he has done nothing but remark, for the last time, if there was any need, Washington's willingness to redesign the Middle East within a more general framework of global domination.